 Beer is fermented as it is made, meaning it is, in essence, already a product which has “gone bad” when you buy it.
 Therefore, beer will never spoil in a way that will make you sick.

 Instead, beer just diminishes in flavor and aroma with time as the beer oxidizes.
 You cannot become sick or ill from drinking oxidized beer, it just may not be pleasant to drink.

-So, if you want to enjoy a certain flavor of beer as the creators intended, it’s best to drink it before the best buy date even though you won’t get sick from drinking expired beer.
+So, if you want to enjoy the flavor of beer as the creators intended, it’s best to drink it before the best by date even though you won’t get sick from drinking expired beer.

 Can You Drink a 3-Year-Old Beer?

 Based on the fact that drinking expired beer won’t make you sick, you can definitely feel free to take a few sips from that 3-year-old beer in your fridge, it won’t harm you physically.